Turbot CLI in 7 minutes

 • Run turbot --version to verify your CLI version.

-Setup Your Turbot Credentials
+Set up Your Turbot Credentials

 $ turbot configure